rd-alliance/metadata-catalog-v2/INSTALLATION.md

 ## Pre-requisite software

 The Metadata Standards Catalog is written in [Python 3.8+], so as a first step this will need to be installed on your machine.
-(It should work with Python 3.6 and 3.7 as well, but this has not been tested recently.
+(It should work with Python 3.7 as well, but this has not been tested recently.
 It will not work on earlier versions.)

 You will also need quite a few non-standard packages; the instructions below will install these for you in an isolated virtual environment, but here they